-The Senior Safeguarding Designated Lead at Benjamin Britten Music Academy is currently Assistant Headteacher Ms Imogen Thurbon, Head of Upper School.
+The Senior Safeguarding Designated Lead at Benjamin Britten Music Academy is currently Headteacher Ms Imogen Thurbon,.

-The SDSL will take lead responsibility for safeguarding and child protection (including online safety).
+The SDSL will take lead responsibility for safeguarding and child protection (including online safety and understanding the filtering and monitoring systems in place).
 This will be made explicit in the role-holder's job description.
 (The broad areas of responsibility and activities related to the role of the DSL are set out in Annex C of KCSiE).